abhisheksingh73/E-Portal/README.md

 The **E-Portal for Marketing** is a web-based application developed using Laravel and MySQL.
 It helps businesses promote their products/services digitally and allows users to explore marketing content through an interactive platform.
+It contains three roles Admin, Seller and Buyer.
 ---

 ## 🚀 Features

 * User Authentication (Login/Register/Logout)
-* Admin & User Roles
+* Admin, Seller and Buyer Roles
 * Product/Service Management (CRUD)
 * Marketing Content Management
 * Search & Filter Functionality